composer/composer/doc/faqs/vendor-bins.md

 It instructs Composer to install the package's bins to `vendor/bin` for any project that **depends** on that project.

-This is a convenient way to expose useful runnable code that would otherwise be hidden deep in the `vendor/` directory.
+This is a convenient way to expose useful scripts that would otherwise be hidden deep in the `vendor/` directory.